 Spiritual Practice Focus Groups: Having learned that it can be easier to succeed in regular spiritual practice by participating in a “minyan,” this year we encouraged student-initiated focus groups for those with a shared interest in a particular spiritual practice.
 For any group of six students who agree to meet six times over the year, Rabbi Klotz or another of our trained facilitators will supervise practice in meditation, yoga, group spiritual direction, or a related area of interest.
 Currently, a spiritual direction group has begun meeting.

-Guest Shlichei Tzibbur: To support our growth as prayer leaders and our understanding of prayer leading as a distinct spiritual practice, we invited Central Synagogue’s Rabbi/Cantor Angela Buchdahl and her team of prayer leaders to lead services on campus November 30-December 3.
+Guest Shlichei Tzibbur: To support our growth as prayer leaders and our understanding of prayer leading as a distinct spiritual practice, we invited Central Synagogue’s Rabbi/Cantor Angela Buchdahl and her team of prayer leaders to lead services on campus November 30-December 3, 2015.
 On December 3, Rabbi Buchdahl and Cantor Julia Cadrain followed t’fillot with an unpacking session focused on analyzing their approaches to leading prayer as well as worshipers' experiences of the services.
-On February 22-25, Rabbi David Ingber from Romemu will join us for another week of prayer and dialogue.
+On February 22-25, 2016, Rabbi David Ingber from Romemu joined us for another week of prayer and dialogue.

 Faculty Seminar on the Spiritual Formation of Clergy: How might engagement with spiritual practices such as mindfulness meditation, yoga and spiritual direction impact and potentially transform the teacher and the learning environment?
 For a fourth year, members of the faculty are exploring the spiritual formation of clergy, spiritual practice, and its application in the classroom.

-In addition to our regular programming, this year the Spirituality Initiative offers a number of special programs that invite us to consider the relationship between our inner work and our engagement in society.
+In addition to our regular programming, last year the Spirituality Initiative offered a number of special programs that invited us to consider the relationship between our inner work and our engagement in society.
 What does it mean to extend mindfulness practice to the social arena?
 What is the relationship between social justice and spiritual practice?
 We contemplate these questions in a focused way this year by wrestling with the impact of institutional racism on ourselves and our society.
+We will continue to offer programming in the 2016-2017 academic year.

 Goldner-Panken Symposium on Racial Justice: The Well-Being of Body and Soul with Rabbi Mordechai Liebling, Founder and Director of the Social Justice Organizing Program at the Reconstructionist Rabbinical College: On October 12, 2015 Rabbi Liebling taught us about the historical context of racial bias in our society, and brought to light many of the subtle ways in which racism is perpetuated institutionally and unintentionally by many white people.
 He invited us to consider in what ways countering racism is not only an issue of social or moral justice, but an issue for spiritual health as well.

-Spring Yom Iyyun: Drawing on Spiritual Practices and Perspectives to Confront Racism: The Spirituality Initiative will sponsor a day-long immersion further exploring the topic of racism on March 1, 2016.
-A committee of students and faculty are planning a day of learning that will incorporate reflective as well as action-oriented components, building on Rabbi Liebling’s teaching in October.
-Contact Michael Kuhn at email@example.com to register.
+Spring Yom Iyyun: Drawing on Spiritual Practices and Perspectives to Confront Racism: The Spirituality Initiative sponsored a day-long immersion further exploring the topic of racism on March 1, 2016.
+A committee of students and faculty planned a day of learning that incorporated reflective as well as action-oriented components, building on Rabbi Liebling’s teaching in October.

-Spirituality Initiative Retreat: Inner/Outer: Inner Contemplation and Racial Justice Work: Rabbis Jonathan Slater and Myriam Klotz and Cantor Benjie Schiller will facilitate our third Spirituality Initiative retreat for students and faculty on May 24-26, 2016 at Menla Mountain Retreat in Phoenicia, NY.
-We will spend three days together, nourished by the contemplative practices of mindfulness, yoga, prayer, text study and silence, along with personal connections, good food, and a beautiful setting.
-Contact Michael Kuhn at firstname.lastname@example.org to register.
+Spirituality Initiative Retreat: Inner/Outer: Inner Contemplation and Racial Justice Work: Rabbis Jonathan Slater and Myriam Klotz and Cantor Benjie Schiller facilitated our third Spirituality Initiative retreat for students and faculty on May 24-26, 2016 at Menla Mountain Retreat in Phoenicia, NY.
+We spent three days together, nourished by the contemplative practices of mindfulness, yoga, prayer, text study and silence, along with personal connections, good food, and a beautiful setting.

 Please contact Rabbi Myriam Klotz, Director of the Spirituality Initiative, at firstname.lastname@example.org or 212-824-2203.